jenkinsci/github-plugin/README.md

 only kicks git-plugin internal polling algo for every incoming event against matched repo.

-Old name

-Previously named as "Build when a change is pushed to GitHub"
+> This plugin was previously named as "Build when a change is pushed to GitHub"

+## Usage

-To be able to use this feature:
+To be able to use this feature different mode are available :
+* manual mode : the url have to be added manually in each project
+* automatic mode : Jenkins register automatically the webhook for every project

 ### Manual Mode